-When Lit Living clients furnish a new home or upgrade their lighting, one of their main concerns is matching light fixtures to their overall design.
+When Hansen Lighting clients furnish a new home or upgrade their lighting, one of their main concerns is matching light fixtures to their overall design.
 After all, what kind of lighting look good with shabby-chic or modern farmhouse décor?
 It’s a valid question!

 Just like fashion or interior design, lighting fixtures can be divided into general styles based on common qualities and trends.
 It’s worth looking into—knowing what general style you’re looking for can help narrow your search to only the fixtures that fit you best.
 Read on to learn more about the three main lighting categories: Modern, Traditional, and Transitional.